Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   - List all information required by this new analysis:
     - Required parameter(s) for the user to input
-    - Any requirement(s) for the calculation to be performed, ex:
+    - Any requirement(s) for the calculation to be performed, for example:
       - Should periodic boundary condition be applied ?
       - Should a prior calculation be performed ?